-This is the Matérn covariance function and $K_{\nu}$ is the modified Bessel function of the second kind.
-We set $\rho=0.5,$ $\nu=5 / 2$ and $\sigma^{2}=1 .$ These curves are observed in an equally-spaced interval from $[0,1]$ at $m=100$ time points.

-Table \ref{ss1} gives all the different data generating models for the function-on-function setting.
+Table \ref{ss1} gives the different data generating models for the function-on-function setting.
 The response curves are evaluated at $m_y=75$ equally-spaced time points from $[0,1]$.
-Random noise ($\epsilon_i(t)$) is added to our functional response model to adjust the signal to noise ratio.
-Each of these setting is simulated 100 times and we divide the 1100 samples into 600 for training and 500 for testing.
-We use 100 samples from the training set as a validation set, which is required for Early Stopping in all the deep learning models (models that do not require early stopping still use all 600 observations).
-In the case of regularization using Laplace operator and basis weights, we use 5-fold cross-validation to tune the smoothing parameter $\lambda$.
-We report the Root Mean Square Error (RMSE) of the prediction, given by Equation (\ref{loss}).
-We apply FNN by connecting it to regular NN where the response is a vector.
-For our approach, we consider multiple combinations of continuous hidden layers (l=1,2) and continuous neurons (j=1,2,4).
-The grid (s) value in the continuous neurons is in the range (30,300).
-The basis functions used in FBNN are B-splines and the number of basis used is in the range (5,100).
+Random noise ($\epsilon_i(t)$) is added to our functional response model to adjust the signal to noise ratio. {Each simulation setting} is repeated 100 times and we divide the 1100 samples into 600 for training and 500 for testing.
+We use 100 samples from the training set as a validation set, which is required for Early Stopping in all the deep learning models (models that do not require early stopping use the 600 observations for training).
+In case of regularization using Laplace operator and basis weights, we use 5-fold cross-validation to tune the smoothing parameter $\lambda$.
+We report the Root Mean Square Error (RMSE) of the prediction using Equation (\ref{loss}).
+We apply traditional NN directly to the curves and FNN based on \cite{wang2019remaining}.
+For our approach, we consider multiple combinations of continuous hidden layers $(l=1, 2)$ and continuous neurons $(j=1, 2, 4)$.
+The grid $(s)$ value in the continuous neurons is in the range $(30, 300)$.
+The basis functions used in FFBNN are B-splines and the number of basis used is in the range $(5, 100)$.